lauraccunningham/homework-01/README.md

 In your local OS, open your browser of choice and open your iPython notebook by going to (by default) _127.0.0.1:7777_

-To produce the set of data, we can curate the data by reading the Google Spreadsheet, and presenting all of the subjects who submitted well-behaved responses (they gave exactly four propoer VARK scores for their learning styles).
-Within a Python Dictionary, each of our four roles corresponding to  the person's degree of affinity.
+To produce the set of data, we can curate the data by reading the Google Spreadsheet, and presenting all of the subjects who submitted well-behaved responses (they gave exactly four proper VARK scores for their learning styles).
+Within a Python Dictionary, each of our four roles corresponds to the person's degree of affinity.
 With the four learning styles corresponding to their VARK scores (positive integers from 0 to 14), we've understood quantitatively what we are trying to represent.

 In analyzing the data, we are developing the average learning style affinity scores for all subjects who identified with different roles at varying degrees.
 Within the three-level dictionary, we are looking at the role keys and dictionary values.
 These dictionaries have learning style keys and dictionary values.
 Each dictionary represents the affinity degree keys and average learning scores are as the value.